lszymanski7/boilerplate-js/README.md

 # Start the Express server and run the application at the following url: http://localhost:3000
 npm run start

+# Run all tests with the settings specified in the configuration file.
+npm run test

+# Generate code coverage report.
+npm run test:coverage

+# Run all tests in watch mode.
+npm run test:watch
 ```

 <!-- BUGS AND FEATURES -->